 Revival and Restoration

 In 1950 Knott’s Berry Farm in Buena Park bought the townsite and began restorations.
 Its owner, Walter Knott, spent much time in Calico as a boy, as his uncle lived there.
 He even helped to build a silver mill in Calico at the time of World War I. Knott’s time spent there, no doubt, influenced his decision to buy the town and restore it.

 One of the rebuilt attractions is the one-mile short line “Calico & Odessa” railroad which loops through steep canyons and hills past old mines and buildings north of Calico.
 Though the original townsite has been mostly rebuilt by new and restored buildings, one-third of the town is original, and the remaining newer buildings were carefully reconstructed to recreate the spirit of Calico’s Old West past.

 In November 1966, Knott donated Calico to San Bernardino County, and Calico now operates as one of the many San Bernardino County Regional Parks.

 Though Calico is no longer a crumbling ghost town thanks to Walter Knott, it most definitely gives the visitor a feel of what life might have been like during those old mining days.
 The false front stores and saloons, towered by the craggy mountains above and overlooking the desert valley below, provide an otherwise unobtainable glimpse into Calico’s rich history.

 Today, walking tours are available with Calico historians who examine the life of miners during its heyday.
 The narrow-gauge railroad operates within the town limits, the hard rock silver mine provides underground exploration, buildings such as the schoolhouse, blacksmith shop, and saloons can be explored, as well as a live gold panning operation.

 The Calico Townsite is open daily from 8:00 a.m. to dusk, featuring numerous shops, restaurants, and other attractions.
-In the canyons below town, a full-service campground, camping cabins, and bunkhouse provide the opportunity for extended stays.
+In the canyons below the town, a full-service campground, camping cabins, and bunkhouse provide the opportunity for extended stays.

 It’s reasonable admission price and prices “inside” the town at its restaurants, shops, and additional attractions, make it one of California’s best tourism values.